nivekxyz/dotlnx/README.md

 dotlnx bundle --appname "My App" --appimage /path/to/MyApp-1.0.0-x86_64.appimage
 ```

-Creates `My App.lnx/` (folder name matches the app name) with bin/ (AppImage copied in), config.toml, run.sh, and assets/. run.sh launches the newest in bin/ (drop more AppImages there to auto-pick the latest).
+Creates `My App.lnx/` (bundle name matches the app name) with bin/ (AppImage copied in), config.toml, run.sh, and assets/. run.sh launches the newest in bin/ (drop more AppImages there to auto-pick the latest).
 Add assets/icon.png if desired, then run `dotlnx validate "./My App.lnx"` and copy to `~/Applications` or `/Applications`.

 **Quick scaffold (bin — script or binary):**